Kennyfergy/movie-sagas/README.md

 Once a movie is selected from the MovieList, the MovieDetails component display detailed information about the movie.
 This contains more in-depth details, such as descriptions, genres, and images, among others.
+Note: The URL will have a structure like /details/[movieId] where [movieId] is the unique identifier of the selected movie.

 Add/Update Movie: